 - 1. Select the Orders tab. - 2.
-Select the active orders view from the View Orders pane
+Select the active orders view from the View Orders pane -or - select View | Active Orders (includes pending, recent activity). - 3.
+Select Dietetic Orders from the Write Orders pane.

-- 3. Select Dietetic Orders from the Write Orders pane. - 4.
-Select the Outpatient Special Meal menu item. - 5.
+- 4. Select the Outpatient Special Meal menu item. - 5.
 Select the appropriate diet under Available Diets, or if the default is correct, you may simply use it. - 6.
 Select the appropriate time (Breakfast, Lunch, or Dinner) under Recurring Meal.
 The default is none selected. - 7.
 Select the method of Delivery. - 8.
 Review the order text in the field at the bottom of the dialog for accuracy. - 9.
 Select Accept Order. - 10.
 When finished, select Quit.